projectcalico/calico/about/about-kubernetes-egress.md

 have IP addresses that are not routable outside of the cluster (for example, if the pod network is an overlay).

-For example, if a pod in an overlay network attempts to connect to an IP address outside of the cluster, then the node hosting the pod uses SNAT (Source Network Address Translation) to map the non-routable source IP address of tha packet to the node's IP address before forwarding on the packet.
+For example, if a pod in an overlay network attempts to connect to an IP address outside of the cluster, then the node hosting the pod uses SNAT (Source Network Address Translation) to map the non-routable source IP address of the packet to the node's IP address before forwarding on the packet.
 The node then maps response packets coming in the opposite direction back to the original pod IP address, so packets flow end-to-end in both directions, with neither pod or external service being aware the mapping is happening.